Christmas service 2016

 The lining of the coffin must not contain sawdust, cotton wool or paper.
 If circumstances require, suitable sealing material may be used.
 On no account will rubber, polyvinyl chloride, pitch or similar substances be permitted.

-No additional items are to be placed in the coffin without the express permission of the Crematorium’s Manager & Registrar.
+No additional items are to be placed in the coffin without the express permission of the Bereavement Service Manager and Registrar.
 Funeral Directors must sign their agreement before a cremation will be accepted.
 Failure to do so will result in a cremation being refused.

 To comply with the Health and Safety at Work Act 1974 and the Environmental Protection Act 1990, coffins/caskets must not contain articles of a combustible nature that are likely to be of danger to cremator staff, or cause damage to equipment.
 Anyone found contravening these regulations will be reported to the Environmental Health Department.